Bronica ETRsi first film

-I scanned the negatives with an Epson V550 flat bed scanner using 16 bit greyscale and 3200 dpi settings.
+I scanned the negatives from the Bronica ETRsi with an Epson V550 flat bed scanner using 16 bit greyscale and 3200 dpi settings.
 Every other option on the scanner software was switched off allowing me to make adjustments in Lightroom rather than at the scanning stage.
 Once scanned I imported the files into Lightroom to make any additional adjustments.

 The scans were quite flat and lacking contrast because I’d not applied any corrections, but that was easy to fix using the ‘basic’ controls in the Develop module.
 I increased the contrast, dropped the black level and then rebalanced the exposure.
 After adding a bit of clarity and then looking in more detail at the negatives on 1:1 I found there was quite pronounced grain structure in the images.
 This was presumably the result of using a faster film, so I added some luminance noise reduction and then set the sharpening.